HarshCasper/Rotten-Scripts/Python/Video_To_Frames/README.md

 `python video_to_frames.py file-location`

-Example 1: When file is located in the same directory as of the scrpit.
+Example 1: When file is located in the same directory as of the script.

 `python video_to_frames.py video.mp4`